Cinar Corp v Robinson: Punitive damages

 In Quebec, punitive damages can only be awarded where they are provided for by a specific enabling enactment.
 In this case, they were based on Robinson's right to dignity under that province's Charter of Human Rights and Freedoms.
 However, liability on a solidary basis is not to be presumed.
 While neither of the courts below had expressed it in this manner, the Court of Appeal was held to have reached the correct decision.

 While the trial judge had awarded $1,000,000 and the Court of Appeal reduced it to $250,000, the SCC decided that $500,000 was a more proportionate amount in the circumstances.

 Impact

 At trial

 The case had received substantial and ongoing following in the Quebec media, because of the issues it raised about creators' rights.
-Evidence at the original trial revealed a series of financial improprieties at Cinar, including earnings misstatements, improperly handled related party transactions, and tax fraud, which led to the ouster of its founders, its delisting from Canadian stock exchanges and from Nasdaq, its acquisition by the Cookie Jar Group (now part of DHX Media), and numerous administrative and judicial proceedings.
+Evidence at the original trial revealed a series of financial improprieties at Cinar, including earnings misstatements, improperly handled related party transactions, and tax fraud, which led to the ouster of its founders, its delisting from Canadian stock exchanges and from Nasdaq, its acquisition by the Cookie Jar Group (subsequently acquired by DHX Media, which has since been renamed WildBrain), and numerous administrative and judicial proceedings.
 It has also generated significant debate as to how effective managerial, governance and market oversight mechanisms are in the context of financial misreporting.